 Genetic Wellness Testing From Home

 My Comprehensive DNA Profile provides you with knowledge which can be used to improve quality of life.
 This type of genetic testing is called Nutrigenomic testing [more below] and begins by measuring a number of genetic markers.
-This data is used to generate a detailed report of findings which is itself translated into a set of recommendations to help you achieve health and wellness.
+This data is used to generate a very detailed report of findings which is itself translated into a set of recommendations to help you achieve health and wellness.
 The myDNA® Comprehensive Wellness report is sometimes used to gain insight into the way our genes can influence:

 - How your body stores and processes dietary fats.